Some eight-ish years ago, you didn’t know what Drift was. (I have no affiliation with them, btw).

 5. HubSpot’s super smart lead generation strategy

-As you know, HubSpot sells a robust inbound marketing tool, serving over 52,000 customers — whom they acquired through several marketing channels like certification programs or courses, free tools, and content.
+As you probably know, HubSpot sells a robust inbound marketing tool, serving over 52,000 customers — whom they acquired through several marketing channels like certification programs or courses, free tools, and content.

 They use content to convert strangers into leads and buyers.